 Staff must not communicate with parents or pupils via social networking sites (such as Facebook) or accept them as their "friends".
-The exception to this rule would be when school has established Tapestry, See-saw and Google Classroom, for the purpose of online teaching and learning.
+The exception to this rule would be when school has established their Class Blog, for the purpose of teaching and learning.